brotkrueml/schema/Documentation/Developer/Api.rst

 ----------------

 JSON-LD supports the usage of `@id` as reference without giving a type.
-This is useful when using circular references, e.g.:
+This is useful when using circular references, for example:

 .. code-block:: json